251st Cyberspace Engineering Installation Group

-The United States Air Force's 251st Cyberspace Engineering Installation Group (251 CEIG) is an Air National Guard engineering installation unit located at Springfield ANGB, Ohio.
-It is the oldest communications/cyber group in the USAF and was originally chartered at the 251st Mobile Communications Group.
-The units assigned to the 251CEIG compromise 47.5% of the USAF's Engineering Installation capability and 47.5% of Department of Defenses Build and Extend Organic cyberspace infrastructure robust capability.
-The co-located 269th Combat Communications Squadron is also assigned to the 251st and is the USAF's Oldest Mobile Communications Squadrons rooted as the 1077th Signal Company Army Air Corps founded in March 1942.
-The Group Headquarters has 38 personnel assigned with a wartime mission to augment Major Command AFFOR staffs, Joint Force Commander staffs, Numbered Air Forces Warfighting Headquarters staffs or any Combatant Commanders cyber and Communications forward staff function.
+The United States Air Force's 251st Cyberspace Engineering Installation Group is an Air National Guard engineering installation unit located at Springfield ANGB, Ohio.
+It is the oldest communications/cyber group in the USAF and was originally chartered as the 251st Communications Group.
+The units assigned to the group compromise 47.5% of the USAF's Engineering Installation capability and 47.5% of Department of Defenses build and extend organic cyberspace infrastructure robust capability.
+The co-located 269th Combat Communications Squadron is also assigned to the 251st and is one of the USAF's oldest mobile communications squadrons rooted as the 1077th Signal Company Army Air Corps founded in March 1942.
+The group headquarters has 38 personnel assigned with a wartime mission to augment Major Command AFFOR staffs, Joint Force Commander staffs, Numbered Air Forces Warfighting Headquarters staffs or any Combatant Commanders cyber and Communications forward staff function.

 Mission

-The mission of the 251st CEIG is to command, organize, equip, train and administer assigned and attached forces to ensure complete mission readiness in support of emergency USAF requirements, and to provide timely and reliable communications engineering and installation in support of state emergencies.
+The mission of the 251st is to command, organize, equip, train and administer assigned and attached forces to ensure complete mission readiness in support of emergency United States Air Force requirements, and to provide timely and reliable communications engineering and installation in support of state emergencies.